Quantitative stochastic homogenization and large-scale regularity: The flux correctors

 Here $\mathbf{A}_{ij}$ are the entries of $\mathbf{A}$ and $\nabla \cdot \mathbf{A}$ is the vector field whose $i$th component is

 There are some situations in which it is useful to refer to the vector potential, just as it is sometimes useful to refer to the scalar potential of a gradient field.
-Just as scalar potentials are unique only up to additive constants, vector potentials are not necessarily unique, and there are actually many more degrees of freedom.
+As scalar potentials are unique only up to additive constants, vector potentials are not necessarily unique, and compared to scalar potentials there are actually many more degrees of freedom.
 A canonical choice is to take $\mathbf{A}_{ij}$ to solve the equation

 with suitable boundary conditions on~$\partial U$.